Voice of Roma

 The Voice of Roma is an advocacy and human rights group, founded in 1996, for Roma people based in America, with projects across the US and Europe, most notably in Kosovo.
+It was founded by Sani Rifati in 1996, and incorporated as a 501(c) 3 non-profit organization in Sebastopol, California in 1999.

 Publishing

 VOR have published a number of pamphlets by activist Paul Polansky.